 There is also a category of Introductory-level offerings (essentially “Day-in-the-Life” seminars) for which a maximum of three (3) seminar hours may be credited, although students are free to attend as many of these offerings as desired.

-Students may earn a maximum of one (1) hour of professional development credit for hours worked for the Baylor Law Veteran’s Clinic, Baylor Law Immigration Clinic, Pro Bono Litigation Team, and/or Pro Bono Transaction Team.
+Students may earn a maximum of one (1) hour of professional development credit for hours worked for the Estate Planning Clinic, Veterans Clinic, Immigration Clinic, and/or Trial Advocacy Clinic.
 One-half (.5) hour of professional development credit will be earned for each three hours of work performed for a clinic or team that is approved by the faculty supervisor.
-See Stephen Rispoli or clinic coordinators for guidelines.
+See Stephen Rispoli or clinic directors for guidelines.